8. Advanced Data Analysis 2: Hyperspectral Classification¶

 The detailed spectral information in hyperspectral data enables one to distinguish between very similar objects.
 Additionally, machine vision algorithms enable rapid, accurate, and repeatable classification of objects.
 With these capabilities, hyperspectral imaging has a broad range of current and potential applications, including sorting (food, raw materials, recycled materials), quality control (pharmaceuticals, food, printed goods), remote sensing (defense, search & rescue, mineral exploration, agriculture), to name just a few.

 Critical to all of these applications is implementation of algorithms that classify the pixels within an image based on their spectral profiles.
-This chapter provides an introduction to hyperspectral data classification.
+This section provides an introduction to hyperspectral data classification.
 There are many approaches to classifying objects.
 However, the general approach to most of these algorithms can be understood by considering the following simplified hypothetical examples.